-According to Elders, the Snuneymuxw maintained settlements at Nanaimo Harbour, Departure Bay and on Gabriola Island; moving belongings and house boards between the settlements depending on the seasonal availability of resources.
+The Snuneymuxw maintained settlements at Nanaimo Harbour, Departure Bay and on Gabriola Island; moving belongings and house boards between the settlements depending on the seasonal availability of resources.
 A village is also known to have existed along the banks of the Millstone River.
 Today, there are two known archaeological sites along the Millstone River (one in Maffeo Sutton Park and one adjacent to it).